Murray County License Hearing Guide

 Related Guides

-Murray DUI License Suspension & ALR Hearing: Act Fast to Protect Your Driving Privileges
+Murray County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This is a hard deadline, and missing it will result in an automatic suspension of your driver's license.
+Following a DUI arrest in Georgia, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing.
+This hearing is your opportunity to challenge the suspension of your driver's license.
+Missing this deadline results in an automatic suspension of your license.

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
-The length of the suspension depends on whether you took a breath/blood test and the results, or if you refused testing.
+- What Happens If You Miss the Deadline: If you fail to request a hearing within the 15-day timeframe, your license will be automatically suspended.
+There are very limited exceptions to this rule.

 Automatic License Suspension